Juniper/ansible-junos-stdlib/ansible_collection/README.md

-# Ansible Collection - juniper.junos
+# Ansible Collection - juniper.junos_collection

 Documentation for the collection.